MyMirelHub/AWS-Proejcts-/TerraformAWSbasics.md

--Getting Started with terraform and AWS
+# Getting Started with terraform and AWS

 Creating a VPC with public, private subnets, route tables and internet getaway
 -------------------------------------------